Carlisle-Liu/SCVRM/README.md

 The subdirectory structure of the testing dataset follows that of the training dataset.

 ## <a name="bibtex">Citing SCVRM</a>
+If you find our work useful, please consider citing:
 ```BibTex
 @InProceedings{Liu_2024_CVPR,
     author    = {Liu, Jiawei and Ye, Changkun and Cui, Ruikai and Barnes, Nick},